 Typically there are going to be two electronic control types for the LT engines.
 GM, and all the others.

-The GM engine controller has a built-in FSCM.
+The GM engine controller has a built-in FPPM.
 It will control the fuel module just like the OEM application.
 It will handle one fuel module well, but it is unknown if it can support multiple modules.
-Previous GM FSCM’s could not handle any significant additional power (two fuel modules, upgraded pumps, voltage boosters, etc.)
+Previous GM FPPM’s could not handle any significant additional power (two fuel modules, upgraded pumps, voltage boosters, etc.)

 GM requires 70-72psi to feed the high pressure mechanical pump on LT1 and LT4.

 For flowrates, be wary of the instructions provided by GM.
-As of Oct.
-20, 2018 their online instructions had the same flowrates listed for the LT1 and LT4, with the LT4 being incorrect.
+As of Dec.
+1, 2019 their online instructions had the same flowrates listed for the LT1, LT4, and LT5.
 Let’s do some math…..

 A naturally aspirated engine needs approximately 1/2lb of fuel to make one horsepower for an hour.
 The 1/2lb per hour per horsepower is called the Brake Specific Fuel Consumption.
 We’ll leave the units conversion out of the following: